swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 #### Admin roles

 Admin users will have rights to view and edit many other parts of the AMY database.
-Additional information is forthcoming.
+The Django admin panel can be accessed from the top right menu, under the user's name, generating a unique URL for the session.

 An admin user can view their profile as if they were an ordinary user on [this dashboard page](https://amy.carpentries.org/dashboard/trainee/).